emm-jay-ahh/Python_Hacking_Tools/README.md

     * maccas_choice.py - User is required to enter the MAC address they wish to use
     * maccas_random.py - Tool will generate a random MAC address for you

-  * Will combine into one tool in future for now keep serperated to work updates
+  * Will combine into one tool in the future - for now conitnue debug and updates seperate